vladcc/gomx/README.txt

 If you want to run gomx with arguments run gomx from the terminal like you would omxplayer.
 Note, however, that "-o both" (for audio output to both local and hdmi) is automatically added.
+Also, the aspect is always set to letterbox.

 Known issues:

-1. The video window may not resize properly when exiting fullscreen.
-Fix: Go to fullscreen and back again.

-2. The gui might crash becoming unresponsive.
-Fix: Open the video file again.
-If that doesn't work kill gomx and omxplayer like so:

-sudo killall omxplayer.bin
-sudo killall gomx

-If "killall gomx" doesn't do the trick try: sudo pkill gomx --signal SIGKILL

-3. The video window may not be properly aligned inside the GUI.
+1. The video window may not be properly aligned inside the GUI.
 Fix: Change the value of PL_WIN_PAD inside the gomx script.
 For me 48 works best.
 Another user reported he had to set it to 1.